RAMP's two core training programs — Owner/Manager Training and Server/Seller Training — are required independently under certain circumstances.

 Employees who are not currently considered alcohol service personnel but are transferred into an alcohol service personnel position on or after August 8, 2016, must be RAMP server/seller trained within six months of assuming their new duties.

-Any existing and newly-hired alcohol service personnel who are currently RAMP server/seller trained must be retrained when their training expires.
+- Newly-hired alcohol service personnel who are currently RAMP server/seller trained must be retrained before their current training expires.

 All cashiers selling wine at an establishment with a wine expanded permit must be RAMP server/seller trained.